-The Oberlin Review is proud to present The Weekly, a podcast in collaboration with WOBC.
-Each week, host Johan Cavert leads a diverse array of campus journalists and other guests through illuminating discussions of campus issues and a broad range of other topics relevant to the Oberlin community.
+WOBC News is proud to present The Weekly.
+Each week, co-hosts Daniel Markus and Roman Broszkowski lead a diverse array of campus journalists and other guests through illuminating discussions of campus issues and a broad range of other topics relevant to the Oberlin community.

 In our final episode of the season, Johan and Daniel talk to actor Bob Odenkirk about how he rose from a late night sketch show on his college radio station to fame on Better Call Saul and The Post, what it takes for an Obie to succeed in sketch comedy, the state of comedy and sensitivity and more.

 6. Donald Trump is up at 3 a.m. tweeting, and out golfing on the weekends.
 Republican voters seem to be showing strong support for Roy Moore, who was recently accused of multiple sexual misconduct violations with minors.
 Numerous diplomatic posts at the State Department remain vacant.
 Voters are angry.
 The list goes on, and it’s clear the state of our democracy isn’t exactly great.
 Enter David Orr, Emeritus Professor of Environmental Studies at Oberlin.
 He and others organized “The State of American Democracy, A National Conversation,” a multi-day conference on the subject, and we were lucky enough to talk to one of the keynote speakers.
 On this episode, hosts Johan Cavert and Daniel Markus are joined by Professor Stephen Kinzer, a distinguished journalist, author, foreign policy expert, and Senior Fellow in International Affairs at Brown University’s Watson Institute of International and Public Affairs.
 They discuss the country’s cu